 Do your homework to fully understand your roofing needs

-Tip 1: Know your roof specs before you contact roofers.
+Tip 1: Know your roof specs.

 Every roof has its own personality—asphalt shingles or steel shingles, one story with two chimneys or two stories with one chimney.